scripting/fargoPublisher/README.md

 ### What is Fargo Publisher?

-A JavaScript project to connect to <a href="http://fargo.io/">Fargo</a> to publish a folder of HTML docs.
+Fargo Publisher is a node.js app that connects to <a href="http://fargo.io/">Fargo</a> to publish a folder of HTML docs.

 An upcoming release of Fargo has a new built-in content management system that creates static HTML files.
 All that's needed is a way to flow those files to a static HTTP server.
 That's what Fargo Publisher does.

-It establishes a very simple set of calls that Fargo implements to connect up to a storage server.
-This implementation stores the files in Amazon S3, but a fork of this code could store them in files, or in another content server.
+It defines an open protocol that any app can use to connect to static storage, no matter where the content originates.
+This implementation stores the files in Amazon S3, but a fork of this project could store them in files, or in another content server.

+It's open source, using the MIT License.

-This document includes information you need to install this server, and technical information for implementers.
+This document includes information you need to install a server, and technical information for implementers.

+### How to deploy

+You must have a current node.js installation.

+Install request, AWS and if necessary url.

+Set environment variables for AWS: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY.

+Set environment variables with your S3 paths.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;